Drowned Ammet: Plot

 That night a dreadful autumn storm assailed the boat.
 After the storm passed, there is a lifeboat, with one sailor aboard.
-Mitt realizes that not only is the sailor the sniper who shot the old Earl, he is also Mitt's long-lost father.
+Mitt realizes that not only is the sailor the sniper who shot the old Earl, but he is also Mitt's long-lost father.

 Mitt's father commandeers the boat, then forces them to sail to the Holy Islands.
-He plans to deliver Hildy to her fiancé, the Lord of the Holy Islands.
-This is Lithar.
-This is the man she was running away from, to avoid marrying.
+He plans to deliver Hildy to her fiancé, the Lord of the Holy Islands named Lithar, the man she was running away from, to avoid marrying.
 They arrive in the Holy Islands.

-The Holy Islanders say that a great one "will come on the wind's road with a great one before him and behind."
+The Holy Islanders say that a great one "will come on the wind's road with a great one before him and behind".
 Hildy and Ynen are taken prisoner.
 Mitt's father convinces Lithar, to have his own son, Mitt killed.
 Instead, the Holy Islanders refuse to harm Mitt.
 They maroon him on an uninhabited Holy Island.
 Hildy meets with Libby Beer herself.
 Libby tells her that, if she wishes to return to the Holy Islands, she must trust Mitt.
 Hildy reluctantly agrees.

 On the Holy Island, Mitt encounters two demigods, Old Ammet and Libby Beer, in person and learns their secret names.
 The uttering of the secret names produce cataclysmic effects.
-This explains the folk names by which the two demigods are called on Holy Islands: Earth Shaker for Poor Old Ammet; She Who Raised the Islands for Libby Beer.
+This explains the folk names by which the two demigods are called on Holy Islands: Earth Shaker for Poor Old Ammet, and She Who Raised the Islands for Libby Beer.
 Hildy and Ynen are re-united with their father Navis.

 Navis tells his children that the new Earl wants to kill them.
 Mitt's father is taking Ynen and Navis back to Holand, but they are to be killed by the new Earl.
-Mitt arrives.
-Mitt invokes the greater name of Libby Beer, causing an island to rise up, destroying the boat.
+Mitt arrives and invokes the greater name of Libby Beer, causing an island to rise up, destroying the boat.
 Mitt's father is killed.

 The Holy Islanders send them off to sea to go North.
 Mitt promises Poor Old Ammet that someday, he will return to Holy Islands as a friend, not as a conqueror.